gpdowney/lightweightLSAT/pages/game/game.md

 ## Answer The Questions By Proving And Disproving Answers

 Unfortunately, you can't get points for showing your work on the LSAT.
 The only way to get points is to correctly answer the questions.

-The most reliable and efficient way to evaluate the answers is to make hypos, aka **hypos**.
+The most reliable and efficient way to evaluate the answers is to make hypotheticals, aka **hypos**.

 A hypo is like an example, it's one possible arrangement of all the elements.

-A *valid* hypo **takes care of all the rules**, which means none of the rules could be broken.
+A *valid* hypo **takes care of all the rules**, which means in that hypo none of the rules could be broken.

 Valid hypos are powerful and limited tools.
-How you can use them depends on whether the question is asking whether the answers "could be" or "must be."
+How you use them depends whether the question is asking about what "could be" or what "must be."

-Question | You can use hypos to...
+Question | Use hypos to...
 -- | --
 **Could be** | *select* the 1 correct answer
 **Must be** | *eliminate* the 4 wrong answers

+For most people, this approach will not feel natural.
 By default, most people do not use hypos properly.

 If you think you aren't most people, [try this quiz from the New York Times][nyt].

-Otherwise, [this story about swans might help][swan].
+If you think you are most people, [this story about swans might help][swan].

 ## Timing

 When you're first learning about games, don't worry about time.
-Test day time limits will create too much pressure when you're first learning.
+Time limits will create too much pressure when you're first learning.

 If anything, use a count-up timer to get objective information about where you spend your time.

-[Learn more about using a count-up timer here][countup].
+[Learn more about using a count-up timer][countup].

-On test day, aim to finish the easier two games in under 15:00 total, so you have 10:00 each for the harder two.
+That said, on test day, aim to finish the easier two games in under 15:00 total, so you have 10:00 each for the harder two.

 Alternatively, skip one game, so that you can perfectly complete the other three.